MicrosoftDocs/Azure-RMSDocs/mip/develop/setup-configure-mip.md

 ## Register a client application with Azure Active Directory

-As part of the Office 365 subscription provisioning process, an associated Azure Active Directory (Azure AD) tenant is created.
-The Azure AD tenant provides identity and access management for Office 365 *user accounts* and *application accounts*.
+As part of the Microsoft 365 subscription provisioning process, an associated Azure Active Directory (Azure AD) tenant is created.
+The Azure AD tenant provides identity and access management for *user accounts* and *application accounts*.
 Applications that require access to secured APIs (such as MIP APIs), require an application account.

 For authentication and authorization at runtime, accounts are represented by a *security principal*, which is derived from the account's identity information.
 Security principals that represent an application account are referred to as a [*service principal*](/azure/active-directory/develop/developer-glossary#service-principal-object).